ShadowAmalgam/scratch-render/README.md

-# TurboWarp/scratch-render
+# scratch-render

-scratch-render modified for use in [TurboWarp](https://turbowarp.org/).
-We've optimized some operations and added a lot of options.
+scratch-render from Turbowarp.
 ## Setup

 See https://github.com/TurboWarp/scratch-gui/wiki/Getting-Started to setup the complete TurboWarp environment.